RoelCrabbe/RoelCrabbe/README.md

 ---

-## 🤖 What I'm Focused On
+## 🎯 Current Focus

-- Building scalable, type-safe applications with **TypeScript**
+- Developing enterprise-grade applications with **TypeScript** for type safety and scalability
-- Mastering **React** performance optimization and advanced patterns
+- Implementing advanced **React** patterns and performance optimization techniques
+- Exploring **AI-powered development** tools and integration strategies
-- Learning **system design** and architecture best practices
+- Studying **system architecture** and scalable design patterns
-- Contributing to open source projects in the TypeScript ecosystem
+- Contributing to the **open source** TypeScript and React ecosystem

 ---